test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

   *This folder is specific for the package.*

-* Folder ``config``

-  Contains the repository configuration (e.g. the name of the package, the name of the repository, the author, and more ...).

-  *This folder is specific for the repository.*

-* Folder ``additions``

-  Contains additionally needed sources like setup related class definitions and sources, that are imported from other repositories - to make this repository stand alone

 * Folder ``packagedoc``

   Contains all package documentation related files, e.g. the **GenPackageDoc** configuration, additional input files